Greg Keeler: Biography

 His love of writing has gained him honors and awards.
-In 1998 he received the Charles and Nora L. Wiley Award.
+In 1998, he received the Charles and Nora L. Wiley Award.
 This award is given to a faculty member of MSU for their research and creativity.
-Then in 2001 he received the Governor's Award in Humanities.
-Today Keeler is constantly being looked up to by members of the college and his community.
-Sara Jayne Steen, head of the English Department at MSU said "…Greg is one of the true lights at Montana State University" His work is also nationally recognized on PBS and his songs are being used nationally and internationally through documentaries.
+In 2001, he received the Governor's Award in Humanities.
+Today, Keeler is constantly being looked up to by members of the college and his community.
+Sara Jayne Steen, head of the English Department at MSU, said, "…Greg is one of the true lights at Montana State University."
+His work is also nationally recognized on PBS, and his songs are being used nationally and internationally through documentaries.